cycling in pindus mountains

 I didn’t have a chance to cycle through the Katara Pass, but my friend claims it is one of the most amazing roads in Greece.

-Since November 2011, the road is only open to local residents, and not many people live in this area, so you can be almost sure that you’ll have the road to yourself.
+Since November 2011, the road is only open to local residents, and not many people live in this area, so you can be almost sure you’ll have the road to yourself.
 It will take you to 1705 metres above sea level, mostly on asphalt.
 Occasionally, the pavement is quite destroyed but still perfectly bikeable.

-You’ll get amazing views of the Aoos valley and the intoxicating aroma of pine trees.
+You’ll get amazing views of the Aoos Valley and the intoxicating aroma of pine trees.

 Lake Drakolimni